-Bugs Coming in Through Air Conditioner: How to Keep Them Out
+Bugs Coming in Through Air Conditioner

 As temperatures soar to new record highs in many places this summer, more individuals are relying on their air conditioners to keep them cool and comfortable while indoors.
 Bugs, too, try to get out of the heat, and many bugs are attracted to air conditioners.
 Learn how to keep bugs out of a central air conditioner and window unit.

 Why Are Bugs Attracted to Air Conditioners

 Some people wonder why bugs would be attracted to air conditioners seeing how these units tend to make noise that should scare away pests.
 Insects are always on the hunt for new places to make their nests and stay out of the heat, cold, or other undesirable elements in the outdoor environment.

 The cooler air drafts near and around your air conditioning units and ducts can attract many different types of bugs and pests.
 This is especially true when we’re experiencing extreme temperatures, such as what this country has seen this past summer.

 Along with providing these nearby outdoor pests with an excellent shelter from the heat, rain, smoke, and other environmental dangers, your home air conditioner can provide a way into your home for these pests as well.